On this page:

 - User agent

 Software used to access web resources.
-This may be browser software (for end users) or automated software agent that works on behalf of a person or organisation (example: a search engine indexing robot).
+This may be browser software (for end users) or automated software agent that works on behalf of a person or organisation.

 A broad category of people that use Queensland Government websites, including the general public, partner organisations and agency staff.